Terms & Conditions of Trade – Goods

 30. Entire Agreement

-These Terms and Conditions of Trade constitute the entire agreement and supersede and extinguish all prior agreements and understandings between the Vendor and the Customer.
+These Terms constitute the entire agreement between the Vendor and the Customer.

 31. Other Agreements